-So you’re searching for more information about living off the grid in Michigan?
+Living off the grid in Michigan - So you’re searching for more information about living off the grid in Michigan?
 How do you do it?
 What are the best practices?
 Is it legal?
 Is it not?
 Are there building codes and local regulations?
-All your questions answered, RIGHT NOW.
+All your questions answered, RIGHT HERE.

-In this blog post, we are going to talk about living off the grid in Michigan.
+Like I mentioned, In this video we are going to talk about living off the grid in Michigan.
 I have been getting countless emails, texts and comments ever since I put out my video about Buying Land in Michigan a couple years ago, asking about off the grid living in Michigan.
 You asked, and now you will receive.

 Before you even start drawing up a cool off the grid structure you want to bring to life, bring these considerations to the markerboard before you get too far along the process, just to make sure it’s ACTUALLY something you want to do: Local regulations and laws (How strict are they?
 Are there heavier fees associated with disconnecting from the local grid?
 Is the local government trying to discourage you from off the grid living and making the process a living H-E-double hockey sticks) These are all things you want to figure out before you even consider submitting an offer on a piece of property.